 When we opened our front door, the dogs would leap into the living room and then back out the door, racing around the neighborhood and that tree where Bill and Ann are leaning; In this photo they are still in love with each other.
 Not too long after they went their own ways.
 Bill would often egg me on, saying outrageous things about women.
 “All she needs is a good fuck.”
 I’d fly into a rage and he’d laugh at me.
 There was something kind of roguish and charming about him even though he was definitely sexist and would not have done well in the age of “Me, too.”
 Allen must have recognized some tenderness hidden behind his macho stance because he was always there for Bill.

 A cigarette in his mouth and his beard wild and unkemp.
 My brother tears open his shirt, almost as if he wants to throw his heart on the sidewalk.
-Of course he was posing; he is actually a gentle caring person, but maybe there is some truth here related to the extent of his suffering after spending two years in Vietnam and being wounded.
+Of course he was posing; he is actually a gentle caring person, but maybe there is some truth here related to the extent of his suffering after spending a year in Vietnam and being wounded.
 Every so often, he and his friends would gather on the front porch and blast their electric guitars, sending the dogs far down the street.